Moore, Strange advance to runoff in special election GOP primary

 Sen. Luther Strange, R-Ala., and former Alabama Chief Justice Roy Moore will meet in a runoff next month to determine who will earn the GOP nomination to fill Attorney General Jeff Sessions' Senate seat, the Associated Press projected Tuesday.

-Moore cruised to a first-place finish in the Republican side of the special Senate primary, getting 39.8 percent of the vote with 86 percent of the state's precincts reporting.
+Moore cruised to a first-place finish in the Republican side of the special Senate primary, getting 38.9 percent of the vote with all of the state's counties reporting.

-Rep. Mo Brooks, R-Ala., a Tea Party favorite who’d consistently attacked Strange for being an “establishment candidate” with ties to Senate Majority Leader Mitch McConnell, R-Ky., finished in third place, with 19.9 percent, and will not advance to the Sept.
+Rep. Mo Brooks, R-Ala., a Tea Party favorite who’d consistently attacked Strange for being an “establishment candidate” with ties to Senate Majority Leader Mitch McConnell, R-Ky., finished in third place, with 19.7 percent, and will not advance to the Sept.
 26 runoff.
+Brooks declined to endorse either of his competitors following his loss.

 Strange, who had been appointed earlier this year to fill the Senate seat vacated by Sessions, got a big boost in the final days of the race after Trump publicly backed him and began recording robocalls for him, urging Alabama GOP voters to support his choice of candidate.

+Hours later, though, he took credit for Strange's advancement to the runoff, tweeting, "Wow, Senator Luther Strange picked up a lot of additional support since my endorsement.
+Now in September runoff.
+Strong on Wall & Crime!"

-Moore, meanwhile, capitalized on his popularity among religious conservatives in the state.
+Moore, meanwhile, capitalized on his popularity among religious conservatives in the state to propel himself to his first-place finish.

 "WE'RE ON TO THE RUNOFF!
-Time for Conservatives across Alabama to unite and deliver a knockout punch to the establishment! #ALSen," he tweeted after the race was called.
+Time for Conservatives across Alabama to unite and deliver a knockout punch to the establishment! #ALSen," he tweeted Tuesday night, after the race was called.

 Moore made national headlines in 2003 when he was removed for office after refusing to take down the stone Ten Commandments he had installed on the grounds of the state judicial building.
 He was elected chief justice again in 2012, but suspended once more last year for refusing to enforce the U.S. Supreme Court’s ruling legalizing same-sex marriage.